-Ronan Park in Chicago, Illinois was named after Ensign George Ronan, who died in the Fort Dearborn Battle in 1812, and the dog furiendly trail surrounding the park is nothing short of furfect.
-The trail starts at 3000 West Argyle and meanders along the Chicago River, weaving in and of the oak and hickory trees which provide tons of shade exactly where you want it.
-This one-mile trail circles around and takes you back to the beginning or, if you like, you can continue on the River Trail, which is about 18 miles of interconnecting trails from several parks along the Chicago River.
+The 3 acres of Ronan Park in Chicago, Illinois were named after Ensign George Ronan, who died in the Fort Dearborn Battle in 1812, and the dog furiendly main trail traveling the length of the park is nothing short of furfect.
+The quarter of a mile trail starts at 3000 West Argyle at the northwest corner of the the park, and meanders through the green space and along a portion of the North Branch of the Chicago River, weaving in and around the oak and hickory trees which provide tons of shade exactly where you want it.

 The Ronan Park main trail is flat and paved, making it a breeze for any age and ability.
 Near the beginning of the trail, in the northwest area, you can see the Multi-Ethnic Sculpture and Healing Garden, a place to relax and reflect on multiple sculptures hailing from Buddhist, Cambodian, Chinese, and other cultures.

 As you continue down this easy trail, you can let the little two-leggeds in your clan take some time to play on the playgrounds here.
 You'll find benches placed along the trail for a rest and some nature or people-watching.
 Water fountains for humans and doggos are also found in different areas along the trail, but do bring water for your best bud during the colder winter months.